-research and development, policy, communications, management, and technical consulting services.
-Note that the current Interim Measures are Consulting Services is the provision of expertise or strategic advice that is presented for consideration and decision-making.
-This applies to all applicable to the procurement of Consulting Services.
+Consulting Services is the provision of expertise or strategic advice that is presented for consideration and decision-making.
+This applies to all research and development, policy, communications, management, and technical consulting services.
+Note that the current Interim Measures are applicable to the procurement of Consulting Services.

 Vendor Selection and Proposed Contract: Approval of the selected vendor and proposed contract must be obtained from the appropriate Administrative Spending Authority prior to the vendor being notified of its selection.

 Changes to Ceiling Price/Extensions: The agreement ceiling price cannot exceed the procurement value identified in the procurement approval.
 If the increase to the ceiling price is beyond what was set in the original procurement approval, the approval process for non-competitive procurement based on the revised ceiling price (original plus amendments) must be followed.

 Follow-on Assignments: Board Chair must approve follow-on assignments before the initial agreement is signed.
 Follow-on agreements are permitted only for consulting services where the total value of all agreements, does not exceed \$250,000 and where an open competitive procurement or VOR arrangement has been used to select a vendor.

-Non-Competitive/Single Source / Sole Source Procurement: A business case (Appendix B) and appropriate procurement approvals are required prior to conducting any non-competitive procurement.
+Non-Competitive/Single Source / Sole Source Procurement: A business case (Appendix B) and appropriate procurement approvals are required prior to conducting any non-competitive procurement and Single Source Justification form prior to conducting any non-competitive procurement.
 At a minimum, the business case must cite the circumstances for the non-competitive procurement, identify the allowable exception and provide a rationale for use of the selected exception.
-If the value of the Contract is over \$100k, a Procurement Rationale Report shall be prepared.
+If the value of the Contract is over \$121.2K, a Procurement Rationale Report shall be prepared.
 Refer to Section 8.4 of this Policy for further information.

-CEO shall approve any non-competitive procurement of consulting services valued up to (but not including) \$100,000.
-The Board Chair shall approve any non-competitive procurement of consulting services valued at \$100,000 and over.
+CEO shall approve any non-competitive procurement of consulting services valued up to (but not including) \$121,200.
+The Board Chair shall approve any non-competitive procurement of consulting services valued at \$121,200 and over.

-The Procurement department shall track all non-competitive procurement of consulting services valued up to (but not including) \$100,000 approved by the CEO and prepare an annual report for the Board of Directors.
+The Procurement department shall track all non-competitive procurement of consulting services valued up to (but not including) \$121,200 approved by the CEO and prepare an annual report for the Board of Directors.